FoamScience/OpenFOAM-Multi-Objective-Optimization/docs.md

 >
 > For a list of parameter types and options; check the different classes at: https://ax.dev/api/core.html#parameter
 >
-> Also, no support for dependent parameters YET...
+> Also, there is partial support for dependent parameters, mainly you need one root parameter (Ax limitation) ...

 To describe **how** the parameters are substituted in the cloned case, `meta.scopes` specifies the files and scope to dictionary entry corresponding to the design parameter.